Fiction | Poetry | Nonfiction

 As an Art History professor and part-time marine archaeologist, Marcus Voss is no stranger to ancient relics.
 But when his best friend Yara Robinson asks him to examine a mysterious West African sapphire necklace, his life is completely upended.
 The artifact awakens his latent magical abilities and marks Yara as a target for the malevolent Helena Ruskin and her coven of witches.

 Now, Marcus, a reluctant elemental witch, must embrace the powers he once renounced.
-With the rare celestial event, the Grand Harmonic Conjunction threatening to literally tear reality apart, Marcus, alongside disgraced journalist Remy Baptiste and a small cadre of seasoned sorcerers must confront Ruskin and her sinister ambitions head-on.
+With the rare celestial event, the Grand Harmonic Conjunction threatening to literally tear reality apart, Marcus, alongside disgraced journalist Remy Lamarque and a small cadre of seasoned sorcerers must confront Ruskin and her sinister ambitions head-on.

 As Marcus races to unlock the amulet's secrets, he faces a journey filled with ancient riddles, magical deceptions, and the constant threat to Yara's life.
 From the sun-dappled streets of Los Angeles to the mystical islands of the Caribbean, Marcus's quest is a fight for survival, redemption, and the soul of the world.